How to Install or Upgrade Planning Analytics for Excel (PAX/PAfE) Add-in v2.0.65+

 Instructions to Install Planning Analytics for Excel

-With the 2.0.65 and beyond installer, it is a much simpler process and does not require administration rights to install anything.
+Installing Planning Analytics for Excel is a simple process and does not require administration rights to install anything.
 You end up just running the .xll file and it opens PAX inside Excel straight up.

 Time needed: 10 minutes.